plschubert/code-server/README.md

 code-server
 =========

 code-server is VS Code running on a remote server, accessible through the browser.
-This role installs vs code and runs it as a systemd service.
+This role installs code-server and runs it as a systemd service.

 Requirements
 ------------